oracle/graal/docs/tools/insight/Insight-Manual.md

 });
 ```

-This instrument uses second function argument `frame` to get access to values
-of local variables inside of every instrumented function.
+This instrument uses the second function argument `frame` to get access to values of local variables inside of every instrumented function.
-The above **Insight** script also uses `rootNameFilter` to apply its hook only
-to function named `fib`:
+The above Insight script also uses `rootNameFilter` to apply its hook only to function named `fib`:

 ```js
 function fib(n) {